Italian dining guide

 275 Regency Ct., Brookfield, (262) 784-4275

 Sure, it started out as a chain restaurant, but now it's locally owned by the same folks who own Water St. Brewery, Turner Hall and a host of other establishments.
-While the pasta here is sometimes nothing to write home about, the salads are unrivaled and the minestrone is satisfying.
+The salads are unrivaled and the minestrone is satisfying.
 The bread and accompanying oil and vinegar are addictive and a wood-fired oven makes the pizzas and calzoni scrumptuous.